ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

 Using tab-completion will literally save your life.
 Hours of it.
 A single <tab> auto-completes file or directory names when there's only one name that could be completed correctly.
 If multiple files could satisfy the tab-completion, then nothing will happen after the first <tab>.
 In this case, press <tab> a second time to list all the possible completing names.
 Note that if you've already made a mistake that means that no files will ever be completed correctly from its current state, then <tab>'s will do nothing.

-    touch one seven september  # create three empty files using 'touch' command cat o<tab><no enter>  # will complete to 'one'
+    touch one seven september  # create three empty files using 'touch' command cat o<tab>  # will complete to 'one'
     <enter>
-    cat s<tab><no enter>  # completes up to 'se' since that's in common between seven and september
+    cat s<tab>  # completes up to 'se' since that's in common between seven and september
     <tab><no enter>  # this second tab should cause listing of seven and september
     v<tab><no enter>  # now it's unique to-, and should complete to seven
     <enter>  # runs 'cat seven' command
     # we often literally autocomplete commands letter by letter
     # comes in handy if we don't exactly remember what name we want
-    ls /hom<tab>j<tab><tab>f<tab>  # completes to my home directory, /home/jfass/
+    ls /hom<tab>j<tab><tab>f<tab>  # *probably* completes to my home directory, /home/jfass/

-I can't overstate how useful tab completion is.
-You should get used to using it constantly.
+**I can't overstate how useful tab completion is.** You should get used to using it constantly.
 Watch experienced users type and they maniacally hit tab once or twice in between almost every character.
 You don't have to go that far, of course, but get used to constantly getting feedback from hitting tab and you will save yourself a huge amount of typing and trying to remember weird directory and filenames.

 CHALLENGE
 -----------

-After returning to your home directory (just enter 'cd' by itself), verify that the two following commands are equivalent (replacing 'class42' with your actual username):
+After returning to your home directory (just enter 'cd' by itself), verify that the two following commands are equivalent (replacing, as usual, 'username' with your actual username):

-    cd ../../home/class42/; pwd  # pwd gives you your Present Working Directory cd ../../../../../../../home/class42/; pwd
+    cd ../../home/username/; pwd  # pwd gives you your Present Working Directory; semicolons *complete* commands just like the '\n' (newline character) does cd ../../../../../../home/../home/username/; pwd

-Why are these very different-looking commands equivalent??
+Why might these very different-looking commands be equivalent??

 Create and Destroy
 -------------------